IVRPowers/blog/content/post/technologies/How-to-add-video-channel-to-existing-contact-center.md

 * Kolmisoft
 * InConcert
 * 3CX PBX / Call Center
+* Vocalcom Hermes360
 * Asterisk PBX
+* Issabel
+* Xorcom
+* ...

 ##	Special Extensions

 Our Video Gateway (WebRTC) includes many features or special extensions that you can activate according to your own business processes.
-All of this, is part of the capabilities of our Video RTC solution suite.
+All of this, is part of the capabilities of our Video RTC platform and solutions.

 * Live Chat
 * File Sharing